nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 	- "Listen, I asked you a while ago to think about coming in full time, cutting out this contractor shit.
 Give any thought to that?"
 	- "Times are changing, man.
 This ain’t a good look any more.
 Folks higher up are looking for … commitment."
 ## Ella
-- Before she left Gendron’s Post, her blacksmithing mentor, [Marcus Stone](marcus-stone), gave her the name of a blacksmith in Fairhaven.
+- Before she left Gendron’s Post, her blacksmithing mentor, [Marcus Stone](marcus-stone), gave her the name of a blacksmith in Fairhaven: [Mara Alder](mara-alder).
-	- “Mara Alder.
-She taught me most of what I know.
+	- “She taught me most of what I know.
 I’ll send a ‘dactyl ahead with an introduction.”
 - <p>Ella finds Mara’s smithy in the transition area between the main body of Fairhaven and the shipyard and docks, where you start to see more warehouses than shops, taverns or homes.</p>
 	<blockquote>
 	<p><em>The building is a long, low structure of weathered stone and timber.
 A small iron sign hangs above the door with just the initials, M.A.
 On one side of the building, the eaves have been extended 10 or 12 feet.
 The area underneath is filled with pallets of bar stock and barrels of scrap metal―remnants of past projects to reuse someday.
 A chimney pours out a steady trail of smoke that floats away and disperses over the sea.</em></p>